DonaldKellett/BF-MiniStringFuck-Interpreter/README.md

 ### Viewing the Passing Assertions

 To view all the passing assertions contained in `proof.php`, simply copy and paste all files in this Repo into a (local) server (such as MAMP) with PHP support and navigate to the file/webpage (`proof.php`) in your browser.
+Please be patient though - the test cases may take around `3` seconds to execute.

 ## MiniStringFuck (MSF) - The Language